tickelton/flopbear/README.md

 # flopbear

-flopbear is (going to be) a configuration-less, single binary, non RFC compliant (for now) DHCP server for use in development and testing.
+flopbear is a configuration-less, single binary, non RFC compliant (for now) DHCP server for use in development and testing.

 It's main use cases are situations where a temporary DHCP server is needed quickly.
 Ease of use is the primary objective, so that no time has to be spent installing and configuring software.